raptros/respond/README.md

 #### matching paths
-`PathMatcher a` is a newtype for functions that take `PathConsumer`s and produce `Maybe a`s. the `matchPath` functon uses these to choose the responding action based on the current path state.
+`PathMatcher a` is a newtype for functions that take `PathConsumer`s and produce `Maybe a`s. the `matchPath` function uses these to choose the responding action based on the current path state.

 `PathMatcher` is a functor, which lets you do things like wrap inner actions